60/120 Credits | Start date: Autumn 2017 | Degree of Master of Social Science with a major in Media and Communication Science.

 International Communication is a programme designed for students who are interested in working in an international media and communication environment.

 This Master’s programme is designed for students who want to deepen their knowledge within the field of Media and Communication and who wish to work in an international media and communications environment.
-The programme focuses on global, intercultural and sustainable communication in different settings, from journalism to organisational communication.
-Combining theoretical and practical work, this international programme provides students with significant theoretical and methodological knowledge.
-After graduating, students may be interested in working for companies with a global and/or intercultural focus or strategy, for example as communication experts.
+The programme focuses on global, intercultural and sustainable communication in different settings, with substantial focus on journalistic processes and media practices.
+This international programme provides students with significant theoretical and methodological knowledge.
+After graduating, students may be interested in working for companies with a global and/or intercultural focus or strategy, or to study on a doctoral level.
 International Communication is offered as a 1-year (60 credits) and a 2-year (120 credits) programme.
-The 2-year programme gives students the opportunity to either study abroad at one of our partner universities or take eligible international courses offered at JU.
+This 2-year programme gives students the opportunity to either study abroad at one of our partner universities or take eligible international courses offered at JU.

 1 year, 60 credits or 2 year 120 credits.
 Master of Social Science with a major in Media and Communication Studies.